federated-learning-experiments/fl-text-models/interim_research_report/README.md

 February:

-- Identify main contributions from reducing LSTM size for Federated Averaging and finalize experiments with these methods
+- Identify main contributions from reducing LSTM size for federated averaging and finalize experiments with these methods
-- Create a Transformer model with Federated Averaging
+- Create a Transformer model with federated averaging
 - Assess viability of BERT and ALBERT for federated fine tuning

 March: